 According to this, if you’ve unboxed and expanded your mattress, Amazon will refund you – but won’t accept the return.
 You need to sleep on a mattress to know whether it’s right, though.
 That’s why all the best mattress brands offer at least a 100-day risk-free sleep trial and free returns within that time.

-We spoke to an Amazon.com representative to confirm the retailer’s mattress return policy, using the Nectar mattress as an example, and, confusingly, they gave us different information again.
+We spoke to an Amazon.com representative [for clarity, this conversation took place in 2021] to confirm the retailer’s mattress return policy, using the Nectar mattress as an example, and, confusingly, they gave us different information again.
 We were told the item has a return window of 30 days from the date of purchase, and that a "returnless refund isn’t available".
-That’s an adequate policy, but it differs from the official information on the site and doesn't instil confidence.
+That’s an adequate policy, but it differs from the official information on the site and doesn't instill confidence.

 A word on mattress returns: many sleep trials require you to have slept on the mattress for at least 21 days before returning it.
 That’s because it can take up to three weeks for your body to adjust to a new mattress, particularly if your old mattress was giving substandard support.